curityio/username-password-authenticator/test/README.md

 Edit configuration files and change the base URL to the ngrok value, then run the apps:

-- For Android, the configuration file is at `app/src/main/java/io/curity/haapidemo/ Configuration.kt`.
+- For Android, the configuration file is at `app/src/main/java/io/curity/haapidemo/Configuration.kt`.
 - For iOS, the configuration file is at `iOS/Configuration.swift`.

 ## Query User Account and Credential Data